corrode/corrode.github.io/content/learn/migration-guides/typescript-to-rust/index.md

 Most teams that choose Rust do so not because Node.js alternatives don't exist, but because they've hit limits that moving to a different JS runtime won't solve or they learn that their problems are fundamentally about the language and ecosystem, not the runtime.

-## Find A Rust Champion

-You need a Rust champion in your team.
-This person should have some prior Rust experience and be excited about the language.

-Outside help can get you started, but keep the knowledge in-house.
-You know your codebase and business domain best.
-A consultant helps with the tricky Rust parts, team augmentation, and training, but your team maintains and extends the codebase in the long run.

-**They need to believe in the mission.**

-In order to succeed, your Rust champion needs to be able to motivate the team, answer questions, and guide the team through the learning curve.
-They work hand-in-hand with the consultant to ensure the team's success.

 ## Starting Your Journey